davidglo/boot-camps/Python/4_object_orientation.md

     self.center1 = [window.width / 2 + randint(-200, 200), window.height / 2 + randint(-200, 200)]
     self.center2 = [window.width / 2 + randint(-200, 200), window.height / 2 + randint(-200, 200)]

 with the appropriate triangleClass member functions.
-Do this now.
+You should do this now.

 In on_draw(), we can swap